ivanhofer/sveltekit-typescript-showcase/README.md

 Here are some examples how you could improve your code base by adding stronger type definitions for common use cases.
 Not everything needs to be typed that strong.
-Stricter type definitions will also add comlexity you need to maintain, but it certainly improves the devloper experience when using strong typed functions within the code base.
+Stricter type definitions will also add complexity you need to maintain, but it certainly improves the devloper experience when using strong typed functions within the code base.

 <!------------------------------------------------------------------------------------------------>